The Complete Silom Guide: Business District by Day, Bangkok's Best Nightlife by Night

 LGBTQ+ Mecca: Soi 2 and Soi 4

-Silom Soi 2 and Silom Soi 4 are among the most famous LGBTQ+ districts in Bangkok — and arguably all of Southeast Asia.
+Silom Soi 2 and Silom Soi 4 are among the most famous LGBTQ+ districts in Bangkok, and arguably all of Southeast Asia.
 Gay bars, clubs, and cafes line the streets, and the energy gets cranked up even higher during Pride season every year.

 The vibe is so open and lively that plenty of people come to hang out regardless of their sexual orientation.
+Soi 4 leans more bar-and-restaurant, while Soi 2 leans hard into late-night dance clubs that don’t really start until midnight.

 Patpong Night Market

 This is basically the symbol of Silom nightlife.
 It’s mostly tourist souvenir shops, but bars and clubs are mixed in between them.
 If you want to combine some shopping with nightlife in one go, it’s worth a visit.
-Just watch out for tourist-trap prices — haggling is non-negotiable here.

 Silom Landmarks